zyrolasting/denxi/README.md

 ## Versioning

-Xiden addresses versioning by factoring a target audience as part of a version.
-Software releases are categorized under providers and editions, codifying the distributor of a release and the intended kind of person who intends to download it.
-This creates a way to adapt software to new audiences--breaking changes and all--without disrupting your brand, or your existing users.
-This also makes versions useful as discovery information.
+In Xiden, software releases are versioned using editions, and revisions defined by a provider.
+This codifies the distributor and the intended user as part of a software's identity.
+This creates an interesting approach to versioning with a few benefits.

+* Versions double as discovery information.
+It's hard to understand why you want `v3.4.581` of something, but it's easy to understand that you want the `latest` revision of the `small-business` edition.

+* Revisions are defined on number lines, and Xiden supports queries that capture intervals with inclusive and exclusive bounds.
+  (e.g. `example.com:http-client:beta:production:ie`
+  means "The `http-client` package made by `example.com`, from the `beta` revision up to but NOT including the `production` revision)

+* If a developer wants to throw out everything they did and rewrite a program for a new audience, they can do so without affecting the brand.
+Just define a new edition for the same package.

+* If a user wants to lock down the interface for a package but keep getting security updates, then there are a few options.
+  One is to track an edition that meets that promise, or to program Xiden to override inputs such that only the desired interfaces are used with patches applied.

 ## Localization

-Xiden includes localization facilities for translating its messages to other human languages.
-Xiden can also print its output as a machine-readable document.
-Together, those features allow for international use.
+Xiden includes the `xiden/l10n` module for translating Xiden's machine-readable messages to other human languages.
 A Belgian engineer can accumulate logs from Xiden during offline builds, which appear to her in Dutch.
 When she next establishes an Internet connection, she emails the logs to her German colleage.
 The German colleague can full up the attached log in German.

 ## Oh my God, will you shut up?